MAGALA-RICHARD/apsimNGpy/docs/model inspection.rst

 Whole Model inspection
 =====================================

 Use ``inspect_file`` method to inspects all simulations in the file.
-This method displays a tree showing how each model is connected with each other
+This method displays a tree showing how each model is connected with each other.
+``Model Names`` are colored and are followed by their corresponding full paths relative to their parent node; ``Simulations``.

+For interactive consoles (e.g., Jupyter Notebook), this is a game changer, you’ll hardly ever need the GUI.

 .. code-block:: python

-    model.inspect_file()
+    model.inspect_file(cultivar =False)